ivanvoitovych/tour-of-heroes/step-9.md

 ```

 To make a request let's use `http->get` method.
 It accepts two parameters.
-First one is a callback function for the successful response processing which has a response data.
+The first is a callback function for successful response processing, which has response data.
 And the second one is optional and will be executed if some error has occurred.

 ```php